Poll: U.S. stocks’ rally may be near peak, but some gains ahead

 The U.S. Federal Reserve raised rates this month, and Wall Street’s top banks see two additional rate hikes this year, a separate Reuters poll showed.

-Most respondents in the stocks poll said a 10-per-cent S&P correction before mid-year is unlikely, while they were roughly split over whether there will be one by year-end.
+Most respondents in the stocks poll said a 10-percent S&P correction before mid-year is unlikely, while they were roughly split over whether there will be one by year-end.

-The last 10-percent correction in the S&P 500 was at the start of 2016.
+The last 10-per-cent correction in the S&P 500 was at the start of 2016.